yackx/ipgo/content/complex-data-types/sets.md

 | Remove     | Remove an element from the set
 | Contains   | Check if the set contains a value

-We already know how to add or delete an element from a map.
+We already know how to add or delete an element from a map, or to test if a map contains a given element.

 ```go
 func (ss StringSet) Add(value string)  {